haoxintu/haoxintu.github.io/_pages/about.md

 ## Recent News

+  * [May 2025] Started a new position as a *Research Fellow* at NUS!
+  * [May 2025] ***I have successfully defended my PhD thesis at SMU!*** Another milestone has been achieved, and I am now officially *Dr. Tu* 😃.
+You can also call me *Dr. Two* 🤣.
+  * [Apr 2025] We released a new paper "[*Large Language Model-Driven Concolic Execution for Highly Structured Test Input Generation*](https://arxiv.org/pdf/2504.17542)", where we proposed an LLM-driven concolic execution to generate structured test inputs!
   * [Aug 2024] We released a new paper "[*Vital: Vulnerability-Oriented Symbolic Execution via Type-Unsafe Pointer-Guided Monte Carlo Tree Search*](https://arxiv.org/pdf/2408.08772)", where we proposed a *smart* vulnerability-oriented path search strategy for symbolic execution!
   * [Aug 2024] Our TSE'24 work [SymLoc](https://haoxintu.github.io/files/SymLoc_TSE2024_Just_Accepted.pdf) is accepted by the Journal-first Paper Track of ASE 2024!
 See you in Sacramento!
   * [July 2024] I am selected as a *[Shadow PC member of ICSE'25](https://conf.researchr.org/track/icse-2025/icse-2025-shadow-research-track-program-committee)*!
 Looking forward to contributing to the community!